skeatz/DigitalFab-PrototypingFundamentals/README.md

 # Digital Fabrication & Prototyping Fundamentals
 **Announcements**

-No class on Mon 6 Jan 2020.
+No class on Mon 6 Jan and Fri 10 Jan 2020 (e-learning week).
 Please use the time to complete your outstanding assignments and update the documentation on your website.
+I will be available for consultation during the week (drop me an email).

 **Module Aims**